Build America Bonds: The Impact Of Yield Chasing

 The management fees (before interest) are about what you will see for most closed-end bond funds.

-Finally, the leverage, at about 1/3, is very similar across these funds.
-While having 1/3 of your NAV leveraged may seem risky, these funds can access short-term wholesale lending markets with cost of borrowing between 1.25 to 1.75%.
+Finally, the leverage, at about one-third, is very similar across these funds.
+While having one-third of your NAV leveraged may seem risky, these funds can access short-term wholesale lending markets with cost of borrowing between 1.25 to 1.75%.
 This is significantly below margin interest rates that individual investors can access (at least 5%), as well as very much lower than the 6% to 7% coupons on these bonds, so the leverage does augment income distributions.

 Thus, if we stick to the commonly reported metrics, these funds look pretty good - high yields, average management cost, and income-enhancing leverage - with only the low NAV discount providing a warning signal.